Skip to Content

 Instructions

-1. Beat softened cream cheese and powdered sugar until fluffy
+• Beat the softened cream cheese and powdered sugar until fluffy

-2. In a blender or food processor, crush graham crackers into fine, almost flour like texture, and measure out 1 cup of crumbs
+• In a blender or food processor, crush the graham crackers into fine, almost flour like texture, and measure out 1 cup of crumbs

-6. Chill balls in the fridge for 1 hour, until firm
+• Chill the pumpkin cheesecake balls in the fridge for 1 hour, until firm

-12. Once done, refrigerate truffles for at least 1 - 2 hours, or until totally firm
+• Once done, refrigerate the cheesecake balls for at least 1 – 2 hours, or until totally firm

-13. Store leftover pumpkin cheesecake truffles in the fridge
+• Store leftover pumpkin cheesecake truffles in the fridge in an airtight container

 Notes